xmartlabs/Eureka/README.md

 //or
 var header = HeaderFooterView<UIView>(.Class) // most flexible way to set up a header using any view type header.height = { 60 }  // height can be calculated
-header.onSetupView = { view, section, formVC in  // each time the view is about to be displayed onSetupView is invoked.
+header.onSetupView = { view, section in  // each time the view is about to be displayed onSetupView is invoked.
     view.backgroundColor = .orangeColor()
 }
 section.header = header